ray-project/ray/doc/source/data/data-internals.rst

 The *executor* schedules tasks and moves data between physical operators.

-The executor and operators are located on the driver process, except for training jobs where they're located on a special actor called ``SplitCoordinator``.
+The executor and operators are located on the driver process, except for training jobs, where they're located on a special actor called ``SplitCoordinator``.
 Tasks and actors launched by operators are scheduled across the cluster, and outputs are stored in Ray’s distributed object store.
 The executor manipulates references to objects, and doesn’t